timewave-computer/valence-services/contracts/services-manager/README.md

 },
 ```

-`ValenceServices` is the name of the service you would like to register to, ex: `"rebalancer"`
+`ValenceServices` is the name of the service you would like to update, ex: `"rebalancer"`

 `data` - base64 encoded data the service expects for an update of the config.